Data-Semi/dog-project-CNN/README.md

 ## About the web application.
 [dogbreed_webapp](https://github.com/Data-Semi/dog-project-CNN/tree/master/dogbreed_webapp) folder includes a web application which has the same algorithm with above Jupyter notebooks.
-You can use the web application here: https://cnn-resnet50-dogbreed-detector.herokuapp.com/
 ### How to use the web application.
  Drag&Drop an image file on the web page (index.html), it will give an answer as below.
 - if a dog is detected in the image, return the predicted breed.